Awesomnian/biosys_swift/docs/README_MODELS.md

 # Swift Parrot Detection Models - Complete Guide

 Welcome!
-This guide helps you get started with bird sound detection models for your Tarkine Ears app.
+This guide helps you get started with bird sound detection models for your BioSys: Swift app.

 ## What's Available